nils-n/throwing-sticks/README.md

 Going through manual testing of the application, I encountered a few bugs that i decided to leave unsolved, but documented.
 These bugs
 - do not affect the correctness of the simulation
 - are only minor display issues that would probably be resolved when switching to a more appropriate front-end framework such as `vue` or `react`.
-- For the scope of the project, I marked these bugs as not not significant.
+- are not significant regarding the scope of the project.

 <table style="width:100%">
     <tr>